viveksurti-dev/viveksurti-dev/README.md

 Welcome to my GitHub!
 I’m a passionate **Full Stack Developer** with a strong interest in building robust, scalable, and user-friendly web applications.
 I enjoy working across the stack, from crafting beautiful frontends to architecting efficient backends.

+---

 ## 🧑‍💻 About Me

-- 💼 Full Stack Developer | Web Enthusiast
+- 💼 Full Stack Developer | Web Enthusiast | Software Testing Enthusiast
 - 🌍 Based in India
 - 🎯 Focused on delivering high-quality solutions and continuous learning

+---

 ## 🚀 Skills & Technologies
 <p align="center">